TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 {! include-markdown "../../../includes/hardlinks/bad-path-suggestion.md" !}
 <!-- --8<-- "includes/hardlinks/bad-path-suggestion.md" -->

-## Setting up the containers
+## Setting up the Containers

-After you created all the needed folders it's time to setup the paths in the docker containers.
+After you create all the needed folders, it's time to setup the paths in the Docker containers.

-Go to your dashboard and select your docker container you want to edit or if you're starting fresh add the docker containers you want to use or prefer.
+Go to your dashboard and select the Docker container you want to edit (or if you're starting fresh, add the Docker containers you want to use or prefer).

-Unraid makes it actually  pretty clear what's the Host Path and what's the Container Path.
+Unraid makes it clear what's the Host Path and what's the Container Path.

-`Container Path:` => The path that will be used inside the container.
+`Container Path:` => The path that will be used inside the Docker container.

 `Host Path:` => The path on your Unraid Server (The Host).

 ------

-### Torrent clients
+### Torrent Clients

 qBittorrent, Deluge, ruTorrent